aclark4life/python-packages-doc/features.rst

 Thus, we have described three core features of ``pythonpackages.com``:

-  - Displaying the number of times a package has been downloaded from the Python package index.
+  - Displays the number of times a package has been downloaded from the Python package index.
-  - The ability to "feature" packages
+  - Provides a package "featuring" system.
-  - Displaying the number of times a package has been featured
+  - Display the number of times a package has been featured.